darianlee555/Motor-Vehicle-Collision-Project/README.md

 ![head-on-collision (1)](https://github.com/darianlee555/Portfolio-Projects/assets/145151765/df3a5688-d1b2-4640-b683-49a8bd0e000d)

-This is an **SQL** and **Power BI** project analysing **NYC Motor Vehicle Collision datasets** made from NYPD accident reports.
-The point of this project is to answer crucial questions with regards to traffic safety in NYC by providing insights and hopefully improving traffic safety by recommending data-backed course of actions for NYC to prevent possible future collisions.
+This is an **SQL** and **Power BI** project analyzing NYC Motor Vehicle Collision datasets sourced from NYPD accident reports.
+The purpose of this project is to address critical questions related to traffic safety in NYC by providing insights and, ultimately, enhancing traffic safety through data-backed recommendations for the city to prevent potential future collisions.

 ### Data Sources